EnduranceCode/coincap-challenge/README.md

 + **POST** `/v1/users/{userId}/wallets/{walletId}/assets` : Inserts a new asset into the user's wallet;
 + **PUT** `/v1/users/{userId}/wallets/{walletId}/assets/{symbol}` : Increments the quantity of a specified asset in the user's wallet;
++ **POST** `/v1//v1/wallet-evaluation/` : Evaluates a wallet's performance based on a list of input tokens and their average buy values

 An authentication mechanism is out of scope for this project, so the **CoinCap Code Challenge** application doesn't provide such mechanism.
 Nonetheless, the application validates if the given user owns the given wallet.